StarbirdTech/AI-Blueprints/ngc-integration/agentic-rag-with-tensorrtllm/data/context/aistudio/using-aistudio/workspaces/base-images.md

 Some of the models and containers listed on [NVIDIA's NGC Catalog](https://www.nvidia.com/en-us/gpu-cloud/) website may not be compatible with your projects in AI Studio.
 :::

-Three images we have examples for and that run optimally on AI Studio include:
+Three images we have examples for and that run optimally on AIS include:

 - [NeMo Framework](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/nemo): NVIDIA NeMo™ is an end-to-end platform for development of custom generative AI models.